TadekKostka/CS2-thing/README.md

 License

-MIT license… but seriously, it’s a roast bot… feel free to chaos, hmm hmm
+MIT license… but seriously, it’s a roast bot… feel free to chaos

 Im gonna play war thunder, if i see any issues reported i might fix them